We offer a welcoming space with a difference

 There’s no need to call ahead or book, you can just show up.
 We understand that it can sometimes be nerve wracking to come to a new place with new people, so if you’d like to have a chat before you come, please feel free to give us a call.

 We offer a mix of activities and workshops at each session.
 Activities and workshops include art, meditation, song writing, knitting and crochet, and games.
 We also run sessions which give information and support about various aspects of keeping well such as our Hearing Voice Group.
 All the activities and workshops delivered at Space 2B are delivered through peer support, which we talk more about below.

 What do we mean by Peer Support?

 Peer support is all about people using their own experience to help each other.
-So, if you want to talk about what it feels like living with mental health distress or your fears about the future, that’s okay.
+So, if you want to talk about what it feels like living with experiences of mental distress or your fears about the future, that’s okay.
 Our amazing volunteers who run Space 2B can help by sharing their lived experience with you.
 They can suggest lots of ways to help you manage your everyday life and give you information about other services, projects and ways to manage your wellness.

 Giving us a helping hand

 After you have been with us for a while you may feel you’d like to join the volunteer Space 2B Facilitator team.
 We need lots of help and support and even if you’re not really sure what you could do, we can work with you on finding a great role for you.
 We are all unique and bring our own special qualities.

 Peer-led Support Group

 It can be hard living with a mental health issue